Ovingdean Hall School: Brief history

-In 1788, Nathaniel Kemp – at the age of 27 – bought a plot of land of 350 acre in the centre of Ovingdean village.
-He built Ovingdean House there during 1792 at the cost of £2653-10s-0d (approx).
-The house was later home of stained glass artist Charles Eamer Kempe (1837–1907) and Thomas Read Kemp (1783–1844), the founder of Kemp Town in Brighton.
+In 1788, Nathaniel Kemp—at the age of 27—bought a plot of land of 350 acre in the centre of Ovingdean village.
+He built Ovingdean House there during 1792 at the cost of £2653-10s-0d (approximately).
+The house was later home of stained-glass artist Charles Eamer Kempe (1837–1907) and Thomas Read Kemp (1783–1844), the founder of Kemp Town in Brighton.

 In 1891, Ovingdean House became a young gentlemen's school, which by that time was renamed Ovingdean Hall.
 Several extra school buildings were built by 1897.
 In 1941 the school moved to Devon during World War II, and the Canadian Army took over the Ovingdean site.

-By the end of the war in 1945, it was sold to the Brighton Institution for the Deaf and Dumb school and in 1947 was reopened as a school that continued until the summer of 2010 as Ovingdean Hall School for the hearing impaired children from 11 to 19yrs.
+By the end of the war in 1945, it was sold to the Brighton Institution for the Deaf and Dumb school and in 1947 was reopened as a school that continued until the summer of 2010 as Ovingdean Hall School for the hearing impaired students from 11 to 19 years of age.

 During 2008, the Hastings-based film company Toaster Productions has produced a special DVD documentary film entirely about the school and its pupils, entitled "Ovingdean Hall School: A very special special school".
 During the millennium, a short film about the school was also produced.

 The school Governing Body had two former pupils of the school as Trustee Governors (from 2005 until its dissolution in 2010).

-In August 2009, the Ovingdean Hall Reunion Association (see link below) held a (belated) 60th Anniversary Grand Reunion at the school, to celebrate the first 60 years of Ovingdean Hall School.
+In August 2009, the Ovingdean Hall Reunion Association (see link below) held a (belated) 60th-anniversary grand reunion at the school, to celebrate the first 60 years of Ovingdean Hall School.
 Over 500 ex-pupils and their friends attended.
 This was followed with a final Farewell reunion in July 2010, as pupils learnt of the impending school closure.
 Over 600 ex-pupils and their friends came to see their alma mater for the last time.
 The school closed its doors for the final time at the end of the school year in July 2010 after declining pupil numbers meant it was no longer financially viable.

 The school and its grounds were put up for sale on the open market by the Trustees.

-The Trust will continue in its work after the school has closed and will use the monies from the sale to benefit young deaf learners in line with the existing aims of the charity.
+The Trust continued in its work after the school was closed and will use the monies from the sale to benefit young deaf learners in line with the existing aims of the charity.

-The former school site was sold off and became Ovingdean Hall International Language College (OHC).
-OHC closed in 2015.
-The sites current use is unknown.